 At the Ranch

 Ruby is a 5 year old Welsh/Shetland Sorrel Pony.
 She was was given to a 12 year old girl to learn to ride.
 The girl lost interest and Ruby was left by herself in the backyard.
 The owners had little horse knowledge, but good hearts by turning her over to LPR knowing they could no longer care for her.
 Ruby is now looking for a new loving home with her best friend, Gypsy (below).
 She is 12 hands, sound, and sweet.
 With a little love and training, Ruby will be the perfect pony.
 She and Ruby like to push a ball back and forth between them.
-She and Gypsy are currently up for adoption.
-We hope they can find a loving home together.
+She and Gypsy are currently available for sponsorship.

 Gypsy was rescued by friends of Laughing Pony who found her being mistreated by her owner who was days away from sending her to auction.
 She was used as a roping cow, hogtied, and had her jaw fractured, along with her eye lid cut.
 The ligaments in her legs were damaged due to being hogtied, yet since she has been cared for at Laughing Pony Rescue and seen a chiropractor, we have been able to fix her body and mind.
-Gypsy is now playful and happy and has turned in Houdini, trying to escape at any chance she gets.
-Gypsy is 3 years old, 10 hands, and is up for adoption with her best friend Ruby (above) to the perfect home.
+Gypsy is now playful and happy and has turned into Houdini, trying to escape at any chance she gets.
+Gypsy is 3 years old, 10 hands, and is available for sponsorship.

 Prima Prima was foaled here at the Laughing Pony Ranch by Princess (below).